 But do you?

 When choosing a rehab and strengthening program, we recommend that you do your research and always work with a highly trained and ethical chiropractor.
-Our staff at North Atlantic Chiropractic can help you at all stages of your rehabilitation and healing and is happy to refer you to qualified practitioners in your area.
+A sciatica chiropractor from North Atlanta Chiropractic can help you at all stages of your rehabilitation and healing and is happy to refer you to qualified practitioners in your area.

 With a proper chiropractic adjustment, the spinal column is brought back into alignment.
 Weak, over-stretched muscles realign; and tight muscles in constant tension release.